Paras-245/notes/dsa with cpp/25_Pointers.md

 - \* is tehe dereference operator , it tells go to the address and gives the value here
 ## Size of pointer :
 - our datatype size will change but the size of pointer always will be fixed like 8 bytes
+- when we try to access the null pointer we will get the segmentation fault